-449 Surface air temperature is decreased throughout the whole day in the ALB experiment compared 450 to the CTL experiment (Fig 7d), but to a lesser degree than in NOURB.
-As expected, this decrease 451 is most important during the afternoon when the solar radiation is at its strongest.
-The higher 452 albedo reflects more shortwave radiation in the ALB experiment; therefore, the lighter urban 453 surface will warm less than the darker CTL surface.
-On the other hand, nighttime air temperatures 454 in the ALB experiment are only slightly lower than in CTL (less than 0.5°C).
-This is expected since 455 emissivity and thermal properties of materials were not modified.
-The white and dark surfaces 456 both release heat at night at similar rates; therefore, the nighttime UHI is not significantly affected 457 by changes in albedo.
-The slight decrease in temperature can be associated with the fact that less 458 heat is stored in the surfaces during the day.
+this decrease is most important during the afternoon when the solar radiation is at its strongest.
+The higher albedo reflects more shortwave radiation in the ALB experiment; therefore, the lighter urban surface will warm less than the darker CTL surface.
+On the other hand, nighttime air temperatures in the ALB experiment are only slightly lower than in CTL (less than 0.5°C).
+This is expected since emissivity and thermal properties of materials were not modified.
+The white and dark surfaces both release heat at night at similar rates; therefore, the nighttime UHI is not significantly affected by changes in albedo.
+The slight decrease in temperature can be associated with the fact that less heat is stored in the surfaces during the day.

-The change in albedo slightly affects moisture (Fig 7e).
-Dew point is increased up to 1°C during the afternoon in the ABL experiment compared to the CTL.
-Overall, the heat stress is lowered by the increased albedo (Fig 7f), which is in turn beneficial for the population living in the city.
+The change in albedo slightly affects moisture (Fig 7E).
+Dew point is increased up to 1° C during the afternoon in the ABL experiment compared to the CTL.
+Overall, the heat stress is lowered by the increased albedo (Fig 7F), which is in turn beneficial for the population living in the city.

-463 3.2.3 VEG versus CTL - surface
+3.2.3 VEG versus CTL-surface.
 In the VEG experiment, parts of the roads are replaced by low vegetation and the city's geometry is not modified compared to the CTL simulation.
 Considering the configuration used in the experiment, the weight attributed to the natural land cover fraction relative to the CTL will be more important in the VEG experiment; however, the natural land cover fraction is much less dominant in the VEG than in the NOURB experiment.

-469 Vegetation has different properties than asphalt and cement roads, in particularly albedo, 470 emissivity, soil moisture evolution through the day and presence of evapotranspiration.
-471 Therefore, air is cooler and moister over vegetation than over urban cover.
-Since the weight 472 attributed to vegetation is larger in the VEG experiment than in the CTL, the overall results show 473 a slight decrease in 2-m air temperature and a slight increase of dew point (Fig 7g-h).
-Some single 474 grid points show the opposite behavior, especially in less dense areas, where the VEG experiment 475 showed higher temperatures and lower dew point than the CTL experiment (Fig S4a-b-c).
-Such 476 differences may likely be associated to small differences in cloud cover.
-As those anomalies are 477 isolated and not significant, we do not thing is worth investigating it further.
+Vegetation has different properties than asphalt and cement roads, in particularly albedo, emissivity, soil moisture evolution through the day and presence of evapotranspiration.
+Therefore, air is cooler and moister over vegetation than over urban cover.
+Since the weight attributed to vegetation is larger in the VEG experiment than in the CTL, the overall results show a slight decrease in 2-m air temperature and a slight increase of dew point (Fig 7G and 7H).
+Some single grid points show the opposite behavior, especially in less dense areas, where the VEG experiment showed higher temperatures and lower dew point than the CTL experiment (S3A-S3C Fig).
+As those anomalies are isolated and located outside of the main urban core, the benefits of the scenario are still relevant.

-These factors create a mixed effect on heat stress (Fig 7i), with areas that show a slight increase of comfort and others a slight decrease; in particular, an overall increase of comfort is simulated in dense urban areas (Fig S3).
+These factors create a mixed effect on heat stress (Fig 7I), with areas that show a slight increase of comfort and others a slight decrease; in particular, an overall increase of comfort is simulated in dense urban areas (S3 Fig).

-481 3.3 Effect on precipitation of mitigation scenarios
+3.3 Effect on precipitation of mitigation scenarios